grantfross/tweet-sentiment-classifier/README.md

 - `airline_sentiment`: Sentiment label (negative, neutral, or positive)
 - `airline`: Airline referenced in the tweet (not used in the model)

-Data is provided in Parquet format:
-- `tweets-train.parquet`
-- `tweets-test.parquet`

 The data was loaded and prepared using Pandas.
 Only the tweet text was used to train models.